TheOdinProject/curriculum/web_development_101/the_front_end/html_css_basics.md

 <div class="lesson-content__panel" markdown="1">

   1. Dive right into learning HTML and CSS with [freeCodeCamp's interactive tutorials](https://www.freecodecamp.org/learn).
 Do the entire section labeled "Responsive Web Design Certification".
 It's long and if you're new will take you at least a few days to get through but it will give you a really solid foundation to build on moving forward.
+They have some projects at the end.
+They're good practice, but you can consider them optional.
+(A large part of their proposed '300 hours' for completion comes from these projects.. it probably won't take you that long)

   2. Optional: Learn about your browser's default stylesheet and CSS resets [in this video](http://www.youtube.com/watch?v=14Vb6tZCjEY) (reset starting at the 2:00 mark).
 This is why there are some spaces that show up in your layout even if you haven't specified CSS.
 Real developers almost always use a CSS reset to blow away the default stylesheet and let them work from scratch.
 If you're still curious, here's a [longer video](http://www.youtube.com/watch?v=HqRFPLP7Ffs) on resets.
 </div>